 Implement a routine which produces a video from any car on the hill trajectory.
-Your routine needs to use the function, from this Python script, which produces an image of a given state from the car on the hill problem.
+Your routine needs to use the function from this Python script (or an equivalent implementation) which produces an image of a given state from the car on the hill problem.